 3. Put a form on your website for people to contact you

-In order for people to contact you about consulting, you have to have a contact form (duh).
+For people to contact you about consulting, you have to have a WordPress plugin contact form (duh).

-There are plenty of plugins to help with this, but I'm a fan of contact form 7 myself.
-It's free, lightweight, and easy to use.
+There is plenty of a wide variety of Contact Form WordPress plugins to help with this, but I’m a fan of contact form 7 myself.
+It’s free, lightweight, and easy to use.

 4. Market yourself

-Next, you want to market yourself with your social media and your blog.
-You can put your consulting service offer in the navigation, or even have it on the homepage of your blog.
+Next, to make money blogging, you want to market yourself with social media and your blog.
+For social media, you can put it on Facebook, Twitter, Linkedin, Instagram, or wherever else you have a presence.
+For your blog, you can put your consulting service offer in the navigation or even have it on your blog’s homepage.

-Just make it clear that you offer consulting and create content that your ideal customer would want to read.
+Make it clear that you offer to consult and create content your ideal customer wants to read.

 Most people neglect them as resources, but don’t be scared to look on Craigslist and Fiverr for someone who might be interested in your services.
 It’s a great way to land your first few clients!